dennishansen/holograph/README.md

 - Connect inputs by drawing arrows from circles to rectangles with text that matches the code's variables
 - Connect output by drawing arrows from rectangles to circles.

-Download the [tutorial](https://github.com/dennishansen/holograph/blob/main/public/tutorial.json) to learn more and see examples
+Download and import the [tutorial](https://github.com/dennishansen/holograph/blob/main/public/tutorial.json) to learn more.
+Also, click the explore button in the top-right of the site to download examples.

 ### Fun stuff to try
 There's a lot of awesome stuff that can be made with these (maybe everything?).